-- Show up to your appointed game- Please arrive at least 15 minutes prior to game time for all assignments.
-If you are not able to attend, you must contact the league ASAP, to give the league time to find a replacement.
+- Show up to your appointed game- Please arrive at least 20 minutes prior to game time for all assignments.
+If you are not able to attend, you must contact Brian Morrissey or Kathleen Murawski ASAP to give the league time to find a replacement.

--Dress in Referee Uniform- Yellow referee shirt with current year’s referee patch, official black referee shorts.
-In inclement weather, black long pants may replace shorts.
+-Dress in Referee Uniform- Yellow referee shirt with black shorts with black socks are considered the ideal uniform.
+In times of bad weather, black long pants may replace shorts.
 Jackets may be worn upon approval of assignor or assessors.
-You must wear black referee socks with white stripe, be prepared with a whistle, stopwatch, standard watch, pen, flags (yellow and red), and yellow and red penalty cards.
+You must be prepared with a whistle, stopwatch, standard watch, pen, flags (yellow and red), and yellow and red penalty cards.

 -Check Goal Area for Safety- Prior to the start of the game you must ensure the goal area is safe.
 There must be sandbags on each side of the goal.
 If there is not, do not start the game and look for an OBSL director to assist you in getting sandbags and making the goal area safe.

 - Referees for 1st game of the day are responsible to set up corner flags.
 Flags are in equiptment shed.
 Referee for last game is responsible for taking down the flags and placing them in the equiptment shed.

 -Enforce areas- where players, coaches and spectators are expected to stand.

 - Fill out the game card- with team names, colors, referee name and assistant referee names.
 You must keep an accurate count of the score.
 After the game, you need to tally the score and have each coach sign the card.
 The card must be returned before you leave to the referee assignor or the game card box in the trailer.